-Though Ngapali primarily caters to those looking for a fancy holiday, there are plenty of decent cottages and villas available for budget travelers, backpackers and solo travelers.
-Here are some of my Ngapali accommodation recommendations in all ranges.
+Though Ngapali primarily caters to those looking for a fancy holiday, plenty of decent cottages and villas are available for budget travelers, backpackers and solo travelers.

 Getting to Ngapali beach